 NUR 586 Advanced Pathophysiology.
-(3) $\,\mathrm{S}\,$
+(3) S

 Manifestation of altered human physiology and disease.
 Systems theory is used to analyze the relationships of disease and physiology.
+Prerequisites: NUR 582; admission to graduate Nursing program.

 NUR 589 Research Utilization.
-(3) F, S
+(3) F. S.

 Emphasis on the synthesis and application of research to an identified clinical nursing problem.
-Prerequisite: NUR 500.
-Corequisite: NUR 593
+Prerequisite: all core and flexible core courses except thesis/project.
+Corequisite: NUR 593.